-Year Built: 1956 Classroom Buildings (B, C, D, E, H) and Gym; 1961 Admin/ MPR, Library, Building I; 1965 Building J; 1986 Building K, Locker Rooms; 2002 Portables.
+Year Built: 1956 Classroom Buildings (B, C, D, E, H) and Gym; 1961 Admin/ MPR, Library, Building I; 1965 Building J; 1986 Building K, Locker Rooms; 2002

+Portables.

-Year Modernized: 1961, 1965 and 2001 Student Population (2014 - 2015): 900 Capacity: 1212 Grade Levels: 6 - 8 Number of Classrooms: 46 Number of Portables: 0 Site Acreage: 26.05 Ac general, the facilities are in poor condition and in need of major modernization or replacement.
+Year Modernized: 1961, 1965 and 2001 Student Population (2014 - 2015): 900

+Capacity: 1212 Grade Levels: 6 - 8 Number of Classrooms: 46

+Number of Portables: 0 Site Acreage: 26.05 Ac

+South Valley Middle School is one of the older school sites within the District, with most of the buildings constructed in 1956.
+The school has received several modernizations with the most recent in 2001 which included the Gym, Classroom Building H and I. In general, the facilities are in poor condition and in need of major modernization or replacement.
 This is the only middle school with a dual immersion program.
-The site also has a community medical center, Gavilan College has a night school, Adult Ed night school and Head Start daycare.
+The site also has a community medical center.
+Gavilan College has a night school.
+Adult Ed night school and Head Start daycare.
 The school is adjacent to M&O and Transportation as well as Swanston State Pre-School and Gilroy Prep School.